Pomeranchuk cooling of the SU($2N$) ultra-cold fermions in optical lattices

 We have confirmed the above picture by performing DQMC simulations.
 The entropies of the SU(6) Hubbard model are calculated for various parameter values of $T$ and $U$, and the isoentropy curves are displayed in Fig. \ref{fig:isoentropy}.
 The simulated entropy per particle (not per site) is defined as $S_{su(2N)}=S/(N L^2)$, where $S$ is the total entropy in the lattice.
 It is calculated from the formula \bea \frac{S_{su(2N)}(T)}{k_B}=\ln 4+\frac{E(T)}T- \int^\infty_T dT' \frac{E(T')}{T'^2}, \eea where $\ln 4$ is the entropy at the infinite temperature or, equivalently, $T\gg U$; $E(T)$ denotes the average internal energy per particle at temperature $T$.
 For low values of the entropy, adiabatically increasing $U$ leads to a significant cooling to a temperature comparable to the magnetic superexchange scale $J$, which is an important goal in current cold atom experiments.
 This is of direct relevancy to the current experimental progress in ultracold $^{173}$Yb atoms \cite{taie2010,Taie2012}.

-Next we study the simulations of particle fluctuations for the half-filled SU($2N$) Hubbard model.
+Next we study particle number fluctuations for the half-filled SU($2N$) Hubbard model.
 The normalized on-site particle fluctuations are defined as \bea \delta_{su(2N)}=\sqrt{\frac{\langle n_i^2\rangle-\langle n_i\rangle^2}N}, \eea where $\langle n_i \rangle=N$.
-At $T\rightarrow \infty$, $\delta_{su(2N)}$ can be calculated exactly which is independent of $2N$ as $\delta_{su(2N)} (T\rightarrow \infty)=\frac{\sqrt 2}{2}\approx 0.71$, which is the upper limit.
-Similarly, at $U=0$, $\delta_{su(2N)}$ is the same as $\frac{\sqrt 2}{2}$ and is independent on both $2N$ and $T$.
-For the general case, we plot the DQMC simulation results of $\delta$ at a relatively weak interaction $U/t=4$ for a large range of temperatures in Fig. \ref{fig:CF} (a).
-For all the cases, $\delta_{su(2N)}$ is suppressed by $U$ from the upper limit of $\frac{\sqrt 2}{2}$ due to interaction.
+At $T\rightarrow \infty$, $\delta_{su(2N)}$ can be calculated exactly.
+It is independent of $2N$ as $\delta_{su(2N)} (T\rightarrow \infty)=\frac{\sqrt 2}{2}\approx 0.71$, which acts as an upper bound on the fluctuations.
+Similarly, at $U=0$, $\delta_{su(2N)}=\frac{\sqrt 2}{2}$ and is independent of both $2N$ and $T$.
+For the general case, we plot the DQMC simulation results of $\delta$ at a relatively weak interaction strength of $U/t=4$ over a large range of temperatures seen in Fig. \ref{fig:CF} (a).
+For all the cases, $\delta_{su(2N)}$ is suppressed by $U$ away from the upper limit of $\frac{\sqrt 2}{2}$.
 For the cases of SU$(4)$ and SU$(6)$, $\delta_{su(2N)}(T)$ first falls as $T$ increases, which is a reminiscence of the Pomeranchuk effect.
-After reaching a minimum at $T$ comparable to $t$, $\delta_{su(2N)}$ grows as increasing $T$.
-This indicates that fermions are the most localized at an intermediate temperature scale at which the spin channel contribution to entropy dominates.
-For the SU$(2)$ case, the non-monotonic behavior of $\delta_{su(2N)}$ is weak in the SU(2) case.
-The above data agrees with the picture that large values of $2N$ enhances spin fluctuations, and enhances the Pomeranchuk effect.
+Then, after reaching a minimum at $T$ comparable to $t$, $\delta_{su(2N)}$ grows with increasing $T$.
+This indicates that fermions are localized most strongly at an intermediate temperature scale at which the spin channel contribution to entropy dominates.
+In comparison, the non-monotonic behavior of $\delta_{su(2N)}$ is weak in the SU(2) case.
+The above data agrees with the picture that large values of $2N$ enhance spin fluctuations and thus the Pomeranchuk effect.
 We also calculate the local particle number fluctuations in a small sub-volume: $\delta_{sub}=\sqrt{[\langle \hat{n}_{sub}^2\rangle-\langle \hat{n}_{sub}\rangle^2]/\langle \hat{n}_{sub}\rangle}$ ($\hat n_{sub}$ is the total particle number operator within the sub-volume).
 As shown in Fig. \ref{fig:CF} (b), for the SU($4$) and SU($6$) cases, the local density fluctuations in a $2\times 2$ sublattice $\delta_{2\times2}$ also exhibit non-monotonic behavior similarly to the case of the on-site density fluctuation.